shabin5785/Golang_notes/GO_1.md

 ensures sensible behavior of boundary conditions without extra work

 -It is possible to declare and optionally initialize a set of var iables in a single declarat ion, with a matching list of expressions.
-Omitting the typ e al lows declarat ion of multiple var iables of different
+Omitting the type allows declaration of multiple var iables of different
 types:
 var i, j, k int // int, int, int var b, f, s = true, 2.3, "four" // bool, float64, string